All Episodes

 Yeah.

-It's you know, it's different times.
+It's, you know, it's different times.

 It's way more volatile.

-So way more volatile.
+Way more volatile.

-And uh, you know, probably the worst piece of advice I ever gave anybody.
+And, you know, probably the worst piece of advice I ever gave anybody.

-My shirt, sorry, my shirt's on a little that way.
+Sorry, my shirt's on a little that way.

-I wasn't in planning on doing a plug for that, but um they they the they're brand new, so sometimes I have to work on where the fit is.
+So sometimes I have to work on where the fit is.

 I was like, oh, really?